Sam-Sims/hashfasta/README.md

 # hashfasta

 Very quickly compute hashes from nucleotide sequences.

-Supports both `fasta` and `fastq` files (and their `.gz` alternatives).
-Also supports reading from `stdin`
+Supports `FASTA` and `FASTQ` files (and `gz` compressed versions).
+Supports reading from `stdin`.

-In brief:

-1. Normalise the sequence (convert to uppercase, mask non `ATCGN` characters as `N`)
+## Overview

+1. **Sequence processing**:
+    - Converts all characters to uppercase
+    - Masks any non-standard nucleotides (characters other than A, T, C, G, or N) as 'N'

+2. **Individual Sequence Hashing**:
-2. Compute the hash for each sequence
+    - Computes a hash for each normalised sequence
+        - fasta headers, sequence order, sequence names, and quality scores are ignored.
+    - Provides options for considering canonical sequences
+    - Allows selection of different hashing algorithms (HighwayHash, MD5, SHA2)

+3. **File-Level Hashing**:
-3. Compute the hash for the entire file by hashing the results of step 2
+    - Generates a final hash by hashing the results from step 2

-Fasta headers, sequence order, sequence names, and quality scores are ignored.
-Only the nucleotide sequence is considered in the hash.
-By default, sequences are hashed using [HighwayHash](https://github.com/nickbabcock/highway-rs) and a final `MD5` hash is produced from each hashed sequence.
-The hashing algorithms for each step can be changed using `--seqhash` and `--finalhash` respectively.
-Supported hashing algorithms are `SHA2`, `MD5` and `HighwayHash`.
+## Basic use cases:

+- Generating a single hash for a dataset considering only on the nucleotide sequences
+    ```
+    hashfasta sequences.fasta
+    ```
+- Detecting duplicate sequences in a dataset
+    ```
+    hashfasta -d sequences.fasta > duplicates.tsv
+    ```
+- Hashing sequences from an archive, without decompressing to disk
+    ```
+    tar -xOf collection.tar.gz | hashfasta -
+    ```

 ## Installation